Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Introduction

 This work aims to address the above limitations.
-Specifically, a novel \textbf{me}metic algorithm with separate constraint-based \textbf{t}our segmentation and efficient local \textbf{s}earch, dubbed METS, is proposed to solve GVRP-PCAFS.
-Memetic algorithms (MAs), which combine global search strategies (e.g., crossover) with local search heuristics, are an important class of Evolutionary Algorithms (EAs) and have been the state-of-the-art methods on many variants of vehicle routing problems (VRPs)~\cite{haoTSP2023,VRPSPDTW3,meiyiTSP}.
-However, although MA provides a generic framework, developing an effective instantiation of MA for GVRP-PCAFS is non-trivial.
+Specifically, a novel \textbf{me}metic algorithm with separate constraint-based \textbf{t}our segmentation and the local \textbf{s}earch, dubbed METS, is proposed to solve GrVRP-PCAFS.
+Memetic algorithms (MAs), which integrate exploration mechanisms such as crossover with exploitation-oriented local search heuristics, represent a powerful class of Evolutionary Algorithms (EAs) and have achieved state-of-the-art results on many variants of vehicle routing problems (VRPs)~\cite{haoTSP2023,VRPSPDTW3,meiyiTSP}.
+However, although MA provides a generic framework, developing an effective instantiation of MA for GrVRP-PCAFS is non-trivial.
 Specifically, two main challenges need to be addressed.
-First, the global search of the algorithm needs to effectively promote population diversity.
+First, effective exploration is needed to maintain population diversity.
 A common strategy is to consider both feasible and infeasible solutions during the search process.
-However, it is challenging to simultaneously promote diversity and appropriately control the degree of constraint violations in GVRP-PCAFS, since infeasible solutions with severe constraint violations, despite being diverse, cannot provide valuable solution information, e.g., patterns of customer sequences.
+However, it is challenging to simultaneously promote diversity and appropriately control the degree of constraint violations in GrVRP-PCAFS, since infeasible solutions with severe constraint violations, despite being diverse, cannot provide valuable solution information, e.g., patterns of customer sequences.
 This is termed as the diversity-feasibility control challenge.
 Second, an efficient local search procedure is essential for a high-performing MA.
-This procedure should incorporate move operators tailored to GVRP-PCAFS to explore neighborhood solution space, with high computational efficiency.
+It should incorporate problem-specific move operators tailored to GrVRP-PCAFS, enabling fast and effective neighborhood exploration.